macdonst/enhance-workshop-codemash/docs/module08-sessions-and-simple-authentication.md

 ## Enhance Sessions

-Enhance session functionality built in.
-It uses `set-cookie` behind the scenes.
+Enhance has session functionality built-in using `set-cookie` behind the scenes.
 That code is open source, has been audited by thousands, and has more affordances for better security.

 Lets check it out.

-Now add the following lines to the same `/app/api/cookies.mjs` file:
+Add the following lines to the same `/app/api/cookies.mjs` file:

 ```javascript
 // filename="app/api/cookie.mjs